 We’ve also previously mentioned the “dark users” that use the dark web for illegal reasons, but the less said about them, the better.

-As you are now familiar with the 3 different sections within the entire world wide web, let’s take a closer look at how you can access the dark web anonymously.
+As you are now familiar with the three different sections within the entire world wide web, let’s take a closer look at how you can access the dark web anonymously.

 Step-by-Step: How to Access the Dark Web